Preparing To Move Abroad With Family in 8 Steps

-When you start planning to move abroad as a family of seven, everything sounds fun and exciting!
+When you start planning to move abroad with a family of seven, everything sounds fun and exciting!
 Preparing for family world travel is almost overstimulating- there's so much to do, so many pretty travel photos on Instagram to look at!

-It's like being a kid on Christmas morning, waking up at the butt-crack of dawn and jumping on your parents' bed so you can rip into the presents under the tree the second they open their not-yet-caffeinated eyeballs. 😄😄😄
+It's like being a kid on Christmas morning, waking up at the crack of dawn and jumping on your parents' bed so you can rip into the presents under the tree the second they open their not-yet-caffeinated eyeballs. 😄😄😄

 Then the excitement starts to transfer into the planning stages of things, and if you are an A-type personality with an uncharacteristically strong penchant for people pleasing, like me, this can quickly become a rabbit hole.